Suleman80/CS-Tech-Automation/docs/README.md

-## 📌 Customer Success Mastery Course | API, SQL & AI for Customer Success 🚀
+## 📌 Customer Success Mastery Course | API, SQL & AI 🚀

 Hey there!
 I’m diving into the technical side of Customer Success with this repository, exploring API integrations, SQL for customer insights, and AI-powered automation.
 This repo contains the complete materials for the **Customer Success Mastery Course**, designed to equip learners with essential skills in Customer Success (CS), automation, AI, and data analysis.